kg3/MMM/README.md

 ## Skipper Clampetts, Fast Food Chef (Sean Gibbons)
 ### Trailer Park: Summer Gardens, Lot 14
 ### Aquarius - Birthday: February 9
-### Skipper's attention to hygiene and tendency to seek flattery match Aquarius' independent and forward-thinking nature.
+### Skipper's attention to hygiene and tendency to seek flattery match Aquarius' independent and forward-thinking nature. [astrology reading](./readings/clampetts.md)
 Skipper Clampetts is the head chef at the Angry Rooster — the most popular fast-food establishment in Henpecked Junction.
 Skipper’s known to be reactive and dramatic so working for this spatula-wielder can be taxing.
 Skipper is forgetful but surprisingly has a crystal-clear memory of being the regional dodgeball champion and MVP for Henpecked High in high school.